Interior rendering of dining space by BluEntCAD

 3D artists often follow the rule of thirds.

-As per this rule, the rendering has 9 equal parts divided by 4 intersecting lines.
+As per this rule, the rendering has nine equal parts divided by four intersecting lines.
 An artist can focus easily on each part.
-The artist places the most crucial objects or highlights near the intersections of the lines, and the objects close to the intersections attracts more attention.
+The artist places the most crucial objects or highlights near the intersections of the lines, and the objects close to the intersections attract more attention.

-This rule helps in achieving the correct symmetry, highlighting the important parts of interiors and exteriors.
+This rule helps in achieving the correct symmetry, highlighting the essential parts of interiors and exteriors.

 2. The Impact of Light

-Exterior rendering portfolio Exterior rendering of house in evening by BluEntCAD
+Exterior rendering of the house in the evening by BluEntCAD

 Lights, camera, action!